GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 **Reverse-Engineering of [Realm of the Mad God](https://en.wikipedia.org/wiki/Realm_of_the_Mad_God) made with the goal of recreating the core mechanics of the game without the use of an external game engine or game engine library.
 [Download here](https://drive.google.com/drive/folders/1eDCwejVu6gYtlVhL0JvSepFS0KubVKLO?usp=sharing)** (see instructions.txt)

 **Gameplay and Objective**
   - Realm of the Mad Gabe is a 2.5D bullet hell with RPG/rogue-like elements including permanent death, produecurally gernerated dungeons, and different playable classes with unique abilities.
-Your main objectives are to conquer monsters and dungeons which increase in difficulty and to upgrade the stats and equipment of your character.
+Your main objectives are to conquer monsters and dungeons which increase in difficulty and to upgrade the stats and equipment of your character

 **Controls:**
   - Keyboard: